wp-plugins/stripe-woocommerce-addon/readme.txt

 == Description ==

-This plugin acts as an addon for woocommerce to implement a payment gateway for stripe for accepting credit cards payments This plugin uses Stripe API version  2015-01-26 to create tokens and charge credit cards
+This plugin acts as an addon for woocommerce to add a payment method for WooCommerce to accept credit cards payments by merchants
+This plugin uses Stripe API version  2015-01-26 to create tokens and charge credit cards

+= Features =
+1. Very Simple Clean Code plugin to add a Stripe payment method to woocommerce
+2. No technical skills needed.
+3. Prerequisite visualized on screenshots.
+4. Adds Charde Id and Charge time to Order Note.
+5. Can be customized easily.
+6. Bundles with Official Stripe® API Libraries.
+7. Can work with test/sandbox mode of Stripe accounts for testing purpose.
+8. Uses Token method to charge Credit Cards rather sending sensitive card details to stripe directly as prescribed by Stripe.
+9. It does not needs SSL.
+10. Single checkbox to put it in live/test mode.

 == Screenshots ==